TEN-framework/TEN-Agent/README.md

 make run-server
 ```

 🎉 Congratulations!
 You have created your first personalized voice agent.
-We appreciate your effort and look forward to seeing it in the Astra Cloud Store.
-We’d love it if you could share it within the community.

 <br />